moiri/streamix/README.md

     sudo apt install bison

 ### 1.3. [`igraph`](http://igraph.org/c/)
 This is used to build depedency graphs.

+    sudo apt update
+    sudo apt install libigraph0-dev

-Make sure GraphML is enabled (see http://igraph.org/c/ for details)
+If you want to compile it from source, make sure GraphML is enabled (see http://igraph.org/c/ for details)

     cd igraph
     ./configure